4 Microscale: the contractile unit

 4.3.5 Equilibrium statistical mechanics in soft and mixed devices

-This phase transition comes directly from the competition between the long range mechanical interactions which tend to increase the free energy of mixed states (see Section 4.3.3) and the entropy which tend to decreses the free energy of these states.
-Hence, the mechanical feedback dominates at low temperature but becomes negigible when the thermal energy allows the cross-brigde to easily flip conformation thanks to high fluctuations.
+The phase transition comes directly from the competition between the long range mechanical interactions which tend to increase the free energy of mixed states (see Section 4.3.3) and the entropy which tend to decreses the free energy of these states.
+Hence, the mechanical feedback dominates at low temperature but diminishes when the thermal energy allows the cross-brigde to easily flip conformation thanks to fluctuations.

 Figure 4.6: Phase transition of the Huxley and Simmons (1971) model loaded in a soft device.
 The fraction of cross-bridge in the post-power-stroke conformation is denoted by \(p\). (a) pitchfork bifurcation showing the location of the equilibrium free energy minima (A and C) and local maximum (B).
 The inserts show the free energy for \(\beta=2\) (left) and \(\beta=5\) (right). (b) and (c) show \(\langle p \rangle\) and the normalized tension \(\sigma/\sigma_{0}\) in the post-bifurcation regime where for a given load (here \(\sigma=\sigma_0\)) two stable configurations (A and C) exist. [(d)-(f)] shows a simulation of the system for \(\sigma=\sigma_0\) before (d), at (e) and after (f) the bifurcation.
 Figure adapted from (Caruel and Truskinovsky 2018).